LuizZak/MiniLexer/README.md

 ## MiniLexer

-A tiny-teeny-weeny lexer written in Swift available as a Swift Package.
+A teeny-tiny-weeny lexer written in Swift available as a Swift Package.
 Should be present in any programmer-who-likes-to-write-quick-script's toolbelt.

 Sample usage: